BF667/DeepSite-groq/README.md

 ## Hugging Face Spaces Deployment

-Deploy DeepSite Pro to Hugging Face Spaces with Docker SDK for free hosting.
+Deploy DeepSite V3 Enhanced to Hugging Face Spaces with Docker SDK for free hosting.

 ### Step 1: Create a New Space